Auto Enrolment Software

 .
 Once an employer has set up an auto enrolment pension scheme with their chosen pension provider, the contribution rates are easily setup and can be customised for employees.
 Users can create different contribution rates for different groups of employees, e.g. one set of contributions for directors and another set for other employee groups, such as a sales department.

-It is possible to get an overview of what automatic enrolment will look like before you reach your staging date.
+It is possible to get an overview of what automatic enrolment will look like before your your duties start date.
 BrightPay's free pre-assessment tool will include details of the pensionable pay, qualifying earnings and pension scheme contribution amounts which are estimates based on those in the current pay period for each employee, and so are subject to change.
 The standard qualifying earnings and contribution rates and are used for all calculations.
 The tool is completely free to BrightPay customers and also includes general information about employee assessment.

 PDF Example: Pre-assessment Report

 Eligible jobholders are seamlessly enrolled.
 A useful feature in BrightPay is the option to batch enrol more than one employee at the same time.
 When enrolling one employee, users will have the option to enrol multiple eligible jobholders with the same settings.
 Non-eligible jobholders and entitled workers will be informed of their right to opt in or join the scheme.

 BrightPay will automatically prepare each employee’s automatic enrolment letter based on the employee's worker category, using the Pensions Regulator’s letter templates.
 Eligible jobholders, non-eligible jobholders and entitled workers must receive a letter, informing them of their rights and explaining how auto enrolment applies to them.
 For example, an eligible employee's letter will detail the duties start date, contribution rates, the employee's option to opt out and general information about how auto enrolment affects them.